scionproto-contrib/caddy-scion/README.md

   -run .\* github.com/scionproto-contrib/caddy-scion/test \
   -sciond-address 127.0.0.1:30255
 ```
-Additionally, if you do not have your SCION environment configuration on the default path, please specify it setting the `SCION_ENV_FILE` environment variable.
+Additionally, if you do not have your SCION environment configuration on the default path, please specify it by setting the `SCION_ENV_FILE` environment variable.
 Note that for this test we only expect **one** AS to be indicated for the server, the format may be similar to:

 ```
 {
   "ases": {
     "1-ff00:0:112": {
        "<target ISD-AS>": "<SCIOND-IP:SCIOND-PORT>"
     }
   }
 }
 ```